 Research shows that young adults who learned money management as teens are more likely to avoid debt and build strong financial foundations.

-At Learn With FilmsTM, we use film scenes to teach financial literacy for teens in a way that’s entertaining and unforgettable.
+At Learn With Films, we use film scenes to teach financial literacy for teens in a way that’s entertaining and unforgettable.

 Think about the movies you and your teens already love, many of them quietly teach powerful money lessons.
 Stories of friendship, ambition, family struggles, and choices often come with hidden financial lessons that stay with us longer than textbooks ever could.
 At Learn With Films™, we take these timeless stories and turn them into lessons teens actually remember.